Essential tremorTremor - essential; Familial tremor; Tremor - familial; Benign essential tremor; Shaking - essential tremor

 The tremors may:

-- Occur when you move (action-related tremor), and may be less noticeable with rest
+- Occur during movement (action-related tremor) and may be less noticeable with rest

-- Come and go, but often get worse as you age
+- Come and go, but often get worse with age

 - Not affect both sides of the body the same way